WanHsuanLin/wanhsuanlin.github.io/_projects/CMRouter.md

 <!-- [More information here]() -->
-* Proposed a global routing engine with capacity to do cell movement on 2020 and 2021 CAD Contest benchmarks.
+* Propose a global routing engine with capacity to do cell movement on 2020 and 2021 CAD Contest benchmarks.
+<!--more-->
 * Implement a complete global routing flow and simultaneous routing and placement refinement.
-<!--more-->